RFD 053: Auto-Refresh Conversation Titles

 batch_size = 1 # max conversations to refresh per run; or "all" (default = 1)

-turn_context = 10 # max turns sent to LLM for re-titling (default = 10)turn_interval = 0 disables the feature entirely.
+turn_context = 10 # max turns sent to LLM for re-titling; or false for unlimited (default = 10)turn_interval = 0 disables the feature entirely.

 batch_size controls how many stale conversations are refreshed per jp query invocation.
 The default of 1 spreads the work across runs.
 Setting it to "all" refreshes every stale conversation in a single run — useful for catching up after enabling the feature on a workspace with many long-running conversations, at the cost of more LLM requests.